Jennifer Lawrence Wore the Denim Trend I'd Never Choose For the Airport

 As per usual, Jennifer Lawrence arrived at JFK this weekend looking effortlessly chic and cool.
 (Lawrence is often photographed in NYC, wearing the latest designer pieces in the most casual of ways, and we document it a lot here on Who What Wear.)
 For her travel day, Lawrence opted for a denim button-down shirt, jeans, and Alaïa's popular mesh ballet flats in red.
 In many ways, it was the perfect travel outfit, albeit one that I might be a bit reluctant to wear, based on the denim trend she opted for.

-Scroll on to see Lawrence's cool-girl travel look, and shop puddle jeans and less puddly jeans (pick your poison) for your own wardrobe.
+Scroll on to see Lawrence's cool travel look, and shop puddle jeans and less puddly jeans (pick your poison) for your own wardrobe.

 Allyson is a senior editor for Who What Wear.
 She joined the company in 2014 as co-founder Katherine Power's executive assistant and over the years has written hundreds of stories for Who What Wear.
 Prior to her career in fashion, Allyson worked in the entertainment industry at companies such as Sony Pictures Television.
 Allyson is now based in Raleigh, North Carolina, and is originally from Baton Rouge, Louisiana.
 She holds a BFA in theater.
 Her path to fashion may not have been linear, but based on the number of fashion magazines she collected as a child and young adult, it was meant to be.